languagesai/documentation/docs/README.md

 ![Contextual menu](_media/p_l_context.png ':size=250px')

-As all actions are quite explicit, we don't go further in detail here.
+As all actions are quite explicit, we won't go further in detail here.

 ##### Drag and drop for lists